$\mathbb Q\setminus\mathbb Z$ is diophantine over $\mathbb Q$ with 32 unknowns: Introduction

 \section{Introduction}

-Let $\Z$ be the ring of integers.
-Hilbert's Tenth Problem (HTP), the tenth one of his 23 famous mathematical problems presented in the 1900 ICM, asks for an algorithm to determine for any given polynomial $P(x_1,\ldots,x_n)\in\Z[x_1,\ldots,x_n]$ whether the diophantine equation $P(x_1,\ldots,x_n)=0$ has solutions $x_1,\ldots,x_n\in\Z$.
+Hilbert's Tenth Problem (HTP) asks for an algorithm to determine for any given polynomial $P(x_1,\ldots,x_n)\in\Z[x_1,\ldots,x_n]$ whether the diophantine equation $P(x_1,\ldots,x_n)=0$ has solutions $x_1,\ldots,x_n\in\Z$.
 This was solved negatively by Yu.
 Matiyasevich \cite{M70} in 1970, on the basis of the important work of M. Davis, H. Putnam and J. Robinson \cite{DPR}; see also Davis \cite{D73} for a nice introduction.
 Z.-W. Sun \cite{S21} proved his 11 unknowns theorem which states that there is no algorithm to determine for any $P(x_1,\ldots,x_{11})\in\Z[x_1,\ldots,x_{11}]$ whether the equation $P(x_1,\ldots,x_{11})=0$ has solutions over $\Z$.

-Let $\Q$ be the field of rational numbers.
 It remains open whether HTP over $\Q$ is undecidable.
-However, J. Roboinson \cite{R49} used the theory of quadratic forms to prove that one can characterize $\Z$ by using the language of $\Q$ in the following way: For any $t\in\Q$ we have
+However, Robinson \cite{R49} used the theory of quadratic forms to prove that one can characterize $\Z$ by using the language of $\Q$ in the following way: For any $t\in\Q$ we have

 where $f$ is a polynomial with integer coefficients.
 (Throughout this paper, variables always range over $\Q$.)
 In 2009 B. Poonen \cite{Po} improved this by finding a polynomial $F(t,x_1,x_2,y_1,\ldots,y_7)$ with integer coefficients such that for any $t\in\Q$ we have